General Services

 Recovery Educational Development

-This new initiative is designed for organizations that aim to educate individuals, families, and communities with a proactive approach to learning the different types of recovery and resources available, how to access them, and the crucial elements of a determining a recovery pathway from substance misuse and into recovery including the importance of aftercare planning.
+This initiative is designed for organizations that aim to educate individuals, families, and communities with a proactive approach to learning the different types of recovery and resources available, how to access them, and the crucial elements of a determining a recovery pathway from substance misuse and into active recovery including the importance of aftercare planning.

 Please contact for more information.